Please ensure Javascript is enabled for purposes of website accessibility

 5. Will the whole park be closed?

-No. The proposed lease relates to a defined portion of Jorgensen Park, not the entire Park - see map below; the red outline shows the proposed lease area (approx.).
+No. The proposed lease relates to a defined portion of Jorgensen Park, not the entire park.
+The below map indicates the event footprint (red line) and the Park's perimeter (yellow line).

 6. What about impacts on residents?

-If the proposal should proceed, the City will implement management measures relating to:
+If the proposal proceeds, the City will require management measures relating to:

 • traffic and parking